Trans Studio Makassar: Trans Studio World

 The first step of the construction was to build Trans Studio and Trans Walk at the same time on 110,000 m2 land.
-The management was expecting a soft opening of Trans Studio in April 2009; however, they could not complete both Trans Studio and Trans Walk as planned; therefore Trans Studio was inaugurated in advance.
+The management expected a soft opening of Trans Studio in April 2009; however, they could not complete both Trans Studio and Trans Walk as planned.
+Therefore, Trans Studio was inaugurated in advance.
 Meanwhile, the grand opening started on May 20, 2009.
 Trans Hotel and Residential area with access to the beach will be the next facility to be built.
 The Trans Studio Walk and the rest of the project was forecasted to be completed in June 2010.
 Trans Studio has the largest parking area in South East Asia that can hold more than 2,700 vehicles.

 In addition to this whole giant project, PT.
 Trans Kalla is expecting to do similar projects in Balikpapan, Bandung, and Jakarta.